Where to stay in Valletta

 Lascaris War Rooms

-Secret underground tunnels and rooms that were built for the Second World War and used as War Headquarters.
-They were used later as a strategic Communication Centre by NATO and for other military purposes as well before closing down.
-Later opened again as a museum.
-Admission fee of 12 Euros (July 2018) includes a 45-minute guided tour, or you can visit the rooms on your own.
+Lascaris War Rooms are secret underground tunnels and rooms that were built for the Second World War and used as War Headquarters.
+In post-war years until 1970s, the site was used for a strategic communication center by NATO and for other military purposes before being closed.
+Later, Lascaris War Rooms were reopened as a museum.
+Admission fee includes a 45-minute guided tour, or you may visit the rooms on your own.

 - Location: Near Upper Barrakka Gardens